kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ### Configure KubeSlice for Network Connectivity

 You can follow the installation process described [here](https://kubeslice.io/documentation/open-source/1.4.0/install-kubeslice/yaml/yaml-controller-install).

-We will deploy kubeslice controller on `demo-controller`.
-As we will deploy MariaDB pods both `demo-controller` and `demo-worker` cluster.
-So kubeslice worker operator will be deployed on both cluster.
+For this specific guide, our setup will distribute the KubeSlice components across our clusters like this:

+- The KubeSlice Controller will be installed on the demo-controller cluster, as it acts as the central control plane.
+- The KubeSlice Worker will be installed on both the demo-controller and demo-worker clusters.
+This is necessary because our MariaDB application pods will run on both clusters, and the worker operator is required on every cluster that participates in the slice.

+Now, let's proceed with the first installation step.
 Install kubeslice controller operator on `demo-controller`

-Get the cluster info
+Lets get the cluster information.
 ```bash
 ➤ kubectl config use-context demo-controller
 Switched to context "demo-controller".